-\textbf{Optimal transport.} Optimal transport has been applied in domain adaptation for transforming the source distribution to the target one \cite{flamary2016optimal,jdot,deepjtot}.
-The prior works \cite{flamary2016optimal,jdot,deepjtot} attempt to reach an optimal transport plan of aligning the distribution of two domains with theoretical guarantees.
+\textbf{Optimal transport.} Optimal transport has been applied in domain adaptation (DA) for transforming the source distribution to the target one \cite{flamary2016optimal,jdot,deepjtot}.
+Prior works \cite{flamary2016optimal,jdot,deepjtot} aim to reach an optimal transport plan of aligning the distributions of two domains.
 Derived from optimal transport theory, Wasserstein Distance (WD), is a metric that measures the minimal cost of the optimal transport problem, which has been used in generative adversarial nets \cite{WGAN} and domain adaptation \cite{shen2018wasserstein}.
-Since it's non-trivial to directly approximate the WD in high-dimensional space, sliced Wasserstein Distance (SWD) \cite{Wasserstein} is then proposed to solve the optimal transport problems in the one-dimensional space via projecting the original vectors to one-dimensional space, which enjoys the geometry property of Wasserstein Distance and efficient training.
-Chen et al. \cite{lee2019sliced} introduce SWD to domain adaptation for enforcing the consistent predictions of two task-specific classifiers.
-Different from them focusing on the image recognition task, we concentrate on the object detection task involving regression and classification, and propose two alignment modules for mitigating the domain gap on the output features of the CNN backbone and the decoder.
-To the best of our acknowledge, we are the first to introduce SWD for reducing the domain gap in DAOD.
+Since it's non-trivial to directly approximate the WD in high-dimensional space, sliced Wasserstein Distance (SWD) \cite{Wasserstein} is then proposed to approximate WD in the one-dimensional space via projecting the original vectors to one-dimensional space, which enjoys the geometry property of Wasserstein Distance and efficient estimation.
+Chen et al. \cite{lee2019sliced} utilize SWD to enhance the cross-domain performance of the classifier under the DA setting.
+Different from them focusing on image recognition, we concentrate on the more difficult task, object detection.
+Ge et al. \cite{ge2021ota} leverage optimal transport to improve the label assignment of object detectors.
+By contrast, we propose two alignment modules for mitigating the domain gap on both pixel and instance levels of features.
+To the best of our acknowledge, we are the first to introduce SWD to reduce the domain gap in DAOD.